anubav/lproof/README.md

 ### Justifications and Line References

-Each line in an lproof may be given an optional justification, enclosed within square brackets.
+Each line in an lproof may be given an optional justification, enclosed within square brackets `[...]`.
 Justifications have two parts: (1) an explanation describing what justifies the inclusion of that line in the proof; and (2) an optional list of references to previous lines in the proof.
 The explanation is separated from the reference list by a colon `:`.
 Explanations are not rendered in math-mode, so